daattali/beautiful-jekyll/_posts/2020-02-03-teach-python-and-r.md

 **Figure 4.** Example of a Makefile that has been written for the purpose of automating a data analysis pipeline.

-In MDS, we focus on teaching the use of containers, such as Docker, to create reproducibile, sharable and shippable compute environments for data anlalysis projects.
+In MDS, we focus on teaching the use of containers, such as Docker, to create reproducible, sharable and shippable compute environments for data analysis projects.
 We chose to focus on containers (e.g., Docker) for a similar reasons to why we chose to focus on GNU Make - it is language agnostic, working with both R & Python (in contrast to other language specific tools like packrat and virtualenv) and is currently used in industry.
 Additionally, Docker has added advantages in remote computing compared to using a tool like conda alone (which also works with R & Python), and thus learning Docker has several additional advantages.

 <img src="../img/Makefile.png" height="450px">

-**Figure 5.** Example of a Dockerfile and a hosting of the resultant Docker image on Docker Hub that can be used for creating a reproducibile, sharable and shippable compute environments for a data anlalysis project.
+**Figure 5.** Example of a Dockerfile and a hosting of the resultant Docker image on Docker Hub that can be used for creating a reproducible, sharable and shippable compute environments for a data analysis project.

 Finally, to teach creating interactive data visualizations and dashboards in R and Python, we choose the tool plotly Dash as it is now (as of 2019) compatible with both R and Python.
-Our choice for plotly Dash is built upon the same rationale as why we choose to use the same IDE for both R and Python - to minimize the unecessary and extraneous cognitive load of learning different systems for different languages when it is not absolutely necessary.
+Our choice for plotly Dash is built upon the same rationale as why we choose to use the same IDE for both R and Python - to minimize the unnecessary and extraneous cognitive load of learning different systems for different languages when it is not absolutely necessary.
 By focusing on the same dashboarding tool, the framework and deployment challenges remain the same, and then students can just focus on the language differences.

 <img src="../img/plotly-dash.png" height="450px">